jmquigley/module.template/README.md

 # module.template

-Simple JavaScript/NPM Copypasta for a single module
+> Simple JavaScript/NPM Copypasta for a single module

+A simple skeleton to make an NPM module.